mpanunto/WildCAD_Alert_System/README.md

 # WildCAD Alert System
-Email alerts for new smoke checks and wildfires, pulled from WildCAD.
+This system generated email alerts for new smoke checks and wildfires, pulled directly from WildCAD.
 Below are the steps to follow for getting things working.

 </br>
 </br>